Cheong43/Cheong43/README.md

 - ⚡ Vinyl digger, learning a new stack call music production.

 ### Insights of my previous project:
-* [Jammo Chat](https://github.com/UoB-IBM-TextMessaging-Team/JammoChat) 🤖💬 -  A collaboration with IBM, providing enhanced chatting experience mobile app with IBM Watson and Augmented Reality.
+* [Jammo Chat](https://github.com/UoB-IBM-TextMessaging-Team/JammoChat) 🤖💬 -  A collaboration with IBM univeristy program, providing enhanced chatting experience mobile app with IBM Watson and Augmented Reality.
 I designed the architecture and hold the build system, and work within both Flutter and Unity.

 * [My Little Query](https://github.com/Cheong43/MyLittleQuery) 📊 -  A database project written on native Java.
 It contain a Recursive Descent Parser parse the SQL style query language, generating Abstract Syntax Tree data structure to a fully functional interpreter, which combine with well layered data structure to store data, and R/W local data with native java IO.